AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

 .. image:: images/UnexpectedBehaviorSpinUntilFuterAndSpin.png
    :alt: The unexpected behavior when using spin_until_future_complete and spin in the same program.

-This occurs because ``spin_until_future_complete`` function is called within the callback function ``pose_callback``.
+This occurs because ``spin_until_future_complete()`` function is called within the callback function ``listener_callback()``.
 This can lead to a deadlock situation, where the code waits indefinitely for the service call to complete while being stuck in the callback function.
-This is because the callback function ``pose_callback`` is executed in the context of the ROS2 executor thread, and this thread is being blocked until the service call completes.
+This is because the callback function ``listener_callback()`` is executed in the context of the ROS2 executor thread, and this thread is being blocked until the service call completes.

 Hence, to avoid this issue, the service call must be handled in the following manner: